statengeneraal/laws-markdown/verdrag/anti-doping/convention/BWBV0004757/README.md

 (iii)  clear and enforceable provisions for appealing against an judgment made;

-e. procedures for the imposition of effective penalties for officials, doctors, veterinary doctors, coaches, physiotherapists and other officials or accessories associated with infringements of the antidoping regulations by sportsmen and sportswomen;
+e. procedures for the imposition of effective penalties for officials, doctors, veterinary doctors, coaches, physiotherapists and other officials or accessories associated with infringements of the anti-doping regulations by sportsmen and sportswomen;

 f. procedures for the mutual recognition of suspensions and other penalties imposed by other sports organisations in the same or other countries.
 3. Moreover, the Parties shall encourage their sports organisations: